nschorgh/CaveXML/cavexml.md

 XML allows the writers of Schema to add restrictions to a built-in data type.
 One type of restriction for a string or token is a pre-defined list of strings, for example the list of all countries in the world.
 The use of pre-defined terms (a controlled vocabulary) is obviously helpful for queries.
 Entries that are not on the list of pre-defined strings are not valid within CaveXML (i.e., an error will occur when the XML database entries are validated against the XML Schema) and will therefore already be identified during the data compilation stage.

 For quantities such as length or vertical extent, it is desirable to allow entries such as \>5000, \~100, and 7+.
 The cave is at least 5000 meters long; it is approximately 100 meter deep, and has 7 or more entrances.
 A purely numerical data type would be too restrictive.
-For this purpose, CaveXML defines the user-derived data type `ExtendedUnsignedInteger`, which can represent such patterns.
+For this purpose, CaveXML defines the user-derived data type ExtendedUnsignedInteger, which can represent such patterns.
 An ExtendedUnsignedInteger allows one of two symbols in front of the number: \~ (approximate) or \> (larger than).
 The number is an integer of any length, without commas or periods.
 This choice was made because commas and periods can lead to ambiguities, such as "2,007", which could be interpreted as approximately 2&nbsp;km or approximately 2&nbsp;m.
 In some countries the decimal point is a period, in others it is a comma.
 Lengths and depths can rarely be defined more accurately than one meter, e.g., one can ponder to what extent the diameter of the cave should be part of its length.
 Hence, integers suffice to represent length, vertical extent, and, in any case, the number of cave entrances.
 In accordance with the UISIC recommendation, CaveXML defines the vertical extent as positive, so an unsigned representation is perfect.
 Technically, an ExtendedUnsignedInteger is defined within the CaveXML Schema as token restricted by a RegEx pattern, namely `[~>]?[0-9]+[+]?`.
 Those familiar with RegEx understand that this pattern is consistent with expressions such as \>5000, \~100, 7+, and with all integers.
 Examples of non-matching patterns are: 123.4, \>\~2000, 100-200, and anything that contains a letter.
 Note that for a floating-point number \>\~2000 is practically equivalent to \~2000+, and the latter is a valid ExtendedUnsignedInteger.

 Entries for altitude (elevation) can be even more varied, e.g., "1220-1570" to indicate the range of altitudes from the lowest to the highest entrance.
 The UISIC recommends an element [altitude-comment] so the meaning of the numerical value for the altitude could be clarified, e.g. "1220 lower entrance", or "2500 coarse" to indicate the altitude is approximate.
 For caves with more than one entrance, multiple altitude entries might be needed.
 The altitude must be queryable numerically, e.g., the user would search for caves with altitudes above 4000 m a.s.l.
 It can be decided later whether \~4000 and \>3000 should be compatible with this condition or not.
 After considering various options, the implementation chosen for CaveXML was to have a single [altitude] element which can hold specific patterns of numbers and strings.
 Two types of entries are allowed:
 i) An unsigned integer or an ExtendedUnsignedInteger optionally followed by a comment.
 These comments may be be ignored during a query, so few restrictions are placed on their form.